orchidsoftware/orchid.software/source/en/docs/installation.md

 ## What to do next?

-Depending on how new you are, you can try a step-by-step example of working with the package on the [“Quick Start” page](/en/docs/quickstart) or simply dive into [documentation](/en/docs/screens).
+Now you can try the step-by-step example of working with the package on the [“Quick Start” page](/en/docs/quickstart) or read the [documentation](/en/docs/screens).